Code-Institute-Submissions/eHand/docs/testing.md

     * All views worked as expected

 * :hammer: TEST:
-    * Checked code using gitpod built in python validator and [pep8online](http://pep8online.com/)
+    * Checked code using the GitPod built-in python validator and [pep8online](http://pep8online.com/)
 * :clipboard: RESULT:
     * Errors returned:
-        *   Class 'Subscriptions' has no 'objects' member - ***After research online and on slack, I discovered it was pylint not understanding the django model reference.
+        *   Class 'Subscriptions' has no 'objects' member - ***After research online and on slack, I discovered it was pylint not understanding the Django model reference.
 I am still checking for answers to this.***
-        *   Class 'Packages' has no 'objects' member - ***After research online and on slack, I discovered it was pylint not understanding the django model reference.
+        *   Class 'Packages' has no 'objects' member - ***After research online and on slack, I discovered it was pylint not understanding the Django model reference.
 I am still checking for answers to this.***
         *   Unused variable 'created' - ***this is because pylint does not know about using it as a search of stripe.***

 [Back to Index](#index)